zeyadkhaled/openversion/README.md

-# Open Telemetry collector library
+# Using Open Telemetry Collector

 ## Introduction